Utility-Diversity Aware Online Batch Selection for LLM Supervised Fine-tuning: Introduction

 In this work, we address this challenge by focusing on \textbf{online batch selection}, a paradigm that dynamically evaluates sample value and performs filtering during training \citep{wang2024greats, loshchilov2015online, katharopoulos2018not, mindermann2022prioritized}.
 Instead of using all samples in a batch, the model assesses the importance of each sample as it is encountered and selects only a subset to participate in parameter updates.
 This approach enables the selection process to adapt in real time to the model's current state and learning trajectory, improving both training efficiency and effectiveness.

 However, despite promising progress, current online batch selection methods still face several issues that hinder their practical deployment.
 These methods typically rely solely on \emph{data utility}, e.g., picking sample subsets with high loss \citep{loshchilov2015online, jiang2019accelerating} or gradient magnitude \citep{katharopoulos2018not}.
 While such heuristics enable capturing the critical samples to reduce the current training loss, they evaluate sample value from a limited perspective.
-In practice, effective selection also requires considerations of \emph{intra-sample diversity}, to reflect the richness of information with fewer repetitive phrases within each training instance, and \emph{inter-sample diversity} to suppress redundancy across examples by avoiding repeated training on near-duplicate content \citep{lee2021deduplicating, tirumala2023d4}.
+In practice, effective selection also requires considerations of \emph{intra-sample diversity}, to encourage token-level exploration with fewer repetitive phrases within each training instance \cite{xie2020unsupervised}, and \emph{inter-sample diversity} to suppress redundancy across examples by avoiding repeated training on near-duplicate content \citep{lee2021deduplicating, tirumala2023d4}.
 Popular literature \citep{loshchilov2015online, katharopoulos2018not, mindermann2022prioritized} prioritizes data utility and rarely examines the selection criteria through the lens of diversity.

 Another primary issue involves both \emph{external dependencies} and \emph{computational overhead}.
 Some approaches \citep{mindermann2022prioritized, wang2024greats} rely on a held-out validation set, which may be unavailable since we hardly know the exact distribution of test dataset.
 Other methods \citep{mindermann2022prioritized, deng2023towards} use a reference model that is also shown to be impractical in the real world \citep{kaddour2023no}.
 Besides these external dependencies, several selection algorithms \citep{katharopoulos2018not, wang2024greats, mindermann2022prioritized} introduce substantial computational costs that even exceed the expense of full-dataset training, raising efficiency concerns.